 The charm of wine architecture

 Wine is all about a good mood, bringing people together and time with friends.
 Besides excellent varieties, local specialties, unique cellars and romantic vineyards, some Bohemian and Moravian wineries also boast modern wine architecture.
 These are often beautiful minimalist buildings that take Czechia’s winemaking tradition to the next level.
-The traditional wine harvest festival season is about to start, so join us for a walk where good wine flows in a friendly and jolly atmosphere.

 The impressive architecture of the Lahofer Winery